-Final Exam (100 points): The final exam will consist of an in class exam on W 5/20.
-The in class exam will likely consist of multiple choice, terms identifications, short answer, and/or short essay questions.
+Final Exam (100 pts): The final exam will consist of an in class exam on W 5/20 worth 100 points.
+It will consist of some combination of terms identifications or Scantron questions, short answer, and an essay question.
 A study guide will be provided a week in advance.